modular-component/modular-component/README.md

 #### Setting a name and a target argument

-In order to add a new stage, we need to provide at the very list:
+In order to add a new stage, we need to provide at the very least:

 - The name of the method to add to the factory (`withLifecycle`, `withDefaultProps`...)
 - The name of the argument modified by the stage (`lifecycle`, `props`...)